All Collections

 • SMS/Text Message

 Authenticator Apps are the most secure option.
-We suggest Google Authenticator, Authy or Microsoft Authenticator for your tablet or phone.
+You can use any authenticator app you like.
+If you don't already have one, we suggest Google Authenticator, Authy, or Microsoft Authenticator for your tablet or phone.

 Under Setup Now, select either authentication method.
 It is possible to set up both options, and users can choose which method they prefer at each login.
 By default, it starts the setup instructions for the Authenticator app.
 Scroll down to the bottom of the page for the text message option.